The Fall of the Western Roman Empire

 The Failure of the 460 AD Expedition

 The Western Empire made a last, desperate attempt to reclaim naval superiority.
 In 460 AD, Emperor Majorian assembled a massive invasion fleet in the ports of southern Spain, intending to strike at Vandal-held Carthage.
-It was the largest Roman naval mobilization in decades, a testament to Majorian’s energy and strategic vision.
-But Genseric learned of the plan.
+It was the largest Roman naval mobilization in decades, a testament to Majorian's energy and strategic vision.
+Majorian had spent years rebuilding the Western military, reasserting control over Gaul and Spain, and forging alliances with Visigothic and Burgundian chieftains.
+The naval expedition was the culmination of his plan to crush the Vandal kingdom and restore Roman control over the Mediterranean.
+But Genseric learned of the plan through spies in the Roman camp.
 Before the Roman fleet could sail, Vandal raiders attacked the anchored ships, capturing or destroying most of them.
-Majorian’s expedition was annihilated before it ever left port.
+Majorian's expedition was annihilated before it ever left port.

 The Loss of the Grain Fleets